 Graphic designer or Packaging designer – what do I need?

 Many people do not see a difference between the skillset of a packaging designer and a generalist graphic designer.
-It’s not always easy at first glance to understand what is needed.
-Let’s explore the differences…
+It’s not always easy to understand what is needed, but perfume packaging design generally needs a specialist packaging designer.
+Let’s explore the differences between the two different skillsets…

 packaging design requires a specialist who understands the needs of the field